ArduPilot/ardupilot_wiki/dev/source/docs/intel-edison.rst

 The Edison can be `purchased from Sparkfun here <https://www.sparkfun.com/products/13024>`__.

-The Pixhawk2 with carrier board can be purchased from one of these `retailers <http://www.proficnc.com/stores>`__.
-Be sure to purchase a Pixhawk2 with the Intel Edison compatible carrier board.
+The Cube with carrier board can be purchased from one of these `retailers <http://www.proficnc.com/stores>`__.
+Be sure to purchase a Cube with the Intel Edison compatible carrier board.

-Installing the Edison in the Pixhawk2
+Installing the Edison in The Cube
 =====================================

-To install the Edison into the Pixhawk 2 Carrier board:
+To install the Edison into The Cube Carrier board:

--   Remove the four side screews from the Pixhawk2
+-   Remove the four side screews from The Cube

    .. image:: ../images/intel-edison-pixhawk2-remove-screws.png
        :width: 50%